What does data-driven mean?

 Our look into data-driven design, and the way it informs our process, means we can talk about the efficacy of data-driven design and the way it can enhance the design process across a range of design fields.

-Data and user research & testing
+Data and user research and testing

-In 2016, we took a timeout from using a strict human-centered design approach for designing complex systems and started experimenting with other methods of discovery, design and delivery.
+In 2016, we took a timeout from using a strict human-centred design approach for designing complex systems and started experimenting with other methods of discovery, design and delivery.
 We were fortunate to have the blessing from a couple of forward-thinking (albeit fundamentally behemoth) organisations to put our ideas into practice.

 Where we landed after multiple iterations, is at a place, or rather a methodology, that we are calling “a data-driven approach to design”.
-Think of it as a human-centered design process that brings data to the forefront of every decision and pushes design teams to respond to data rather than intuitively.
+Think of it as a human-centred design process that brings data to the forefront of every decision and pushes design teams to respond to data rather than intuitively.
 Using this approach designers are encouraged to use their instincts, but stay grounded in data analytics and synthesis.

 Listening and empathy